SPAN-Enterprises/taxbandits-python-sdk/README.md

 * utils:
     - Config.py:
-        - Client Id, Secret Id and User Tokens of the TaxBandits User credentials are stored here.
+        - Client Id, Secret Id and User Token of the TaxBandits User credentials are stored here.
-        - API base URLs are maintained here
+        - API base URLs are maintained here.
     - EndPointConfig.py:
         - All the EndPoints accessed in this project are saved in this file.
     - HeaderUtils.py: